-The units are mains powered, and internally, have two PSUs, providing PSU redundancy.
+The units are mains powered, and internally, have two power supply units, providing PSU redundancy.

 Optionally, a second IEC can be fitted to allow a unit to be powered from two separate mains supplies.
-The twin IEC approach supports mains supply
+The twin IEC approach supports mains supply redundancy, as well as internal power supply component redundancy.